 QT_OPENGL environment variable to

 software before running the applications.
 To try out whether this will work for you, open a Command Prompt or Terminal window and run the following commands:

-You may need to adjust the path to the Mercury executable if you did not install the CSD System suite in the default location.
+You may need to adjust the path to the Mercury executable if you did not install the CSD Portfolio suite in the default location.
 If this does not work, then you can also try

 desktop instead of

 software in the above commands, e.g.

 If you wish to set this up permanently, you can run the following commands:

 On Linux, another option is: